-In this post, I will explain to you why organizing and attending an assessment workshop is vital before closing any deal, and even more importantly, why your potential technology partner should deliver it for free.
+In this post, I will explain to you why organizing and attending an assessment workshop is vital before closing any deal, and even more importantly, why IT outsourcing companies should deliver it for free.
 Read on!

 At Scalo, we often get inquiries from clients who know from the outset what precisely ails them and how they can cure those ailments.
 Yet, when we start asking more in-depth questions, we discover that their pain often lies in entirely different places.

 Our team focuses on pinning down and grasping the real challenge of the client before rushing into software development work.
 The majority of software development takes place remotely.
 That’s why the opportunity to interact with all project stakeholders at once – from both the client and developer side – are scarce.